01 of 10

 Peeling off the Plate

-You'll notice a plate on the bottom of your crab if you turn the crab over.
+If you turn a crab over, you'll notice a plate on the bottom.
 A narrow, pointy plate means it's a male crab (a "jimmy" in East Coast terms).
 Female crabs, called "sooks" in the East, have wide, triangular plates.
 Slip your finger under the plate and peel it back.
 Grab the base and pull the whole thing away.Continue to 4 of 10 below.

 04 of 10